 - Nursing Process ADPIE (Assessment-Diagnosis-Planning-Implementation-Evaluation)

 I challenge you to play the long game.
 It will require you to plan.
 First, you will want to dream about what you desire your family to look like over time.
-You will need to determine where you are at this moment.
-You will need to make plans and execute them.
-And you will need to regularly evaluate the results of your plans and make any necessary changes to improve your progress.
+Each member of your family provides you with capital–both with who they are and with the talents and skills they have.
+You can read more here about how grandkids provide family capital.
+Determine where you are at this moment.
+Then make plans that align with where you want to go, and execute those plans.
+You will need to regularly evaluate the results of your plans and make any necessary changes to improve your progress.
 The long game is not easy.
 But it is the only way to focus your energy if you want a family that will endure.
+Remember, successful families play the long game.